- India and China are the leading countries with the largest photovoltaic power plants in the world.

 To date, the leadership in the generation of solar energy in the world has been taken over by India, China, and other Middle Eastern nations.

-Solar energy is thriving, especially in the desert regions of Asia and the Middle East, where huge solar power plants are rapidly expanding and rebuilding.
-So here take a look at the top ten world’s largest solar power generators:
+Solar energy is thriving, especially in the desert regions of Asia and the Middle East, where substantial solar power plants are rapidly expanding and rebuilding.
+So here take a look at the top world’s largest solar power generators:

 Table of Contents

 - 1. Bhadla Solar Park | 2255 MW | India

 - 2. Huanghe Hydropower Hainan Solar Park | 2200 MW | China

 - 3. Pavagada Solar Park | 2050 MW | India

 - 4. Benban Solar Park | 1,650 MW | Egypt